vancourtj/telematics_parse/README.md

 - initialize the found driver and trip class instances
 - call the ```add_trip``` method for each driver
 - sort the drivers by their distance and name*
-- format the driver data into the expected output
 - write to the output file

 \* I chose to add the alphabet sort on distance tie because I wanted to put a little more structure on the output